yueyiwang/ios-decal-proj1/README.md

 # Project 1: To-Do List App

 ## Due
-Wednesday October 19 at 11:59 PM
+Wednesday, October 19 at 11:59 PM

 ## Description
 In Project 1, you will build your own Utility app - a To-Do List.
 As you would